 On top of the large crowds, constant traffic, and parking headaches, Arches simply doesn’t feature many great hiking trails.
 Sure, there are plenty of little pull-offs, where you can saunter down a sandy path for half a mile to see another arch.
 But you’re going to be accompanied by everyone and their grandma so good luck finding even a second of solitude.

-While Delicate Arch is absolutely beautiful and worth a stop on its own, we just don’t see any other appeal to spending more time in Arches when so many other more remote and authentic desert wilderness experiences are right around the corner.
+While Delicate Arch is absolutely beautiful and worth a stop on its own, we just don’t think you need to spend more than one day in Arches National Park.
+There are so many other more remote and authentic desert wilderness experiences right around the corner.

 Other Utah Resources